whyleee/RDB/README.md

 #### Visual Studio 2017
 Set `docker-compose` as startup project and press `Ctrl+F5` to build and run the apps or `F5` to start debugging.

 By default Visual Studio launches Docker Compose with the modified project name, so all containers and volumes will be namespaced to that name.
-To reuse container names and volumes from the command-line mode, put [fixed Microsoft.Docker.dll](https://drive.google.com/open?id=0B6zzxGJlEvj6N3hqMFZEME5zVjA) to these locations:
+To reuse container names and volumes from the command-line mode, put [fixed Microsoft.Docker.dll](https://drive.google.com/open?id=0B6zzxGJlEvj6N3hqMFZEME5zVjA) to these locations: (*Replace `Community` if you have another Visual Studio edition, eg `Professional`*)
 - `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\Sdks\Microsoft.Docker.Sdk\tools`
 - `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\Extensions\k3mvm330.k1s`